yarden-rosenberg/KIDOZ_ADMOB_UNITY_ADAPTER/README.md

 ```
 Download the KidozAdMobUnity.unitypackage and import it into your project

-Important: Please make sure you replace the development AdMob app ID with yours app ID!!!
+Important: Please make sure you replace the Kidoz Dev AdMob app ID with your own app ID!!!
 Look [HERE](https://developers.google.com/admob/unity/quick-start#set_your_admob_app_id) for an exact explanation

 ```